-What is Adalat?
+What is Adalat CC?

-Do not stop taking Adalat without first talking to your doctor, even if you feel fine.
+Do not stop taking Adalat CC without first talking to your doctor, even if you feel fine.
 Stopping suddenly may make your condition worse.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.

-Before taking Adalat
+Before taking this medicine

 congestive heart failure; or

-FDA pregnancy category C. It is not known whether Adalat will harm an unborn baby.
+FDA pregnancy category C. It is not known whether Adalat CC will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-See also: Adalat pregnancy and breastfeeding warnings (in more detail)
+See also: Pregnancy and breastfeeding warnings (in more detail)

-How should I take Adalat?
+How should I take Adalat CC?

-Take Adalat exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Take Adalat CC exactly as prescribed by your doctor.
+Follow all directions on your prescription label.
+Your doctor may occasionally change your dose to make sure you get the best results.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Your blood pressure will need to be checked often and you may need other blood tests at your doctor's office.
-Visit your doctor regularly.

-Store Adalat at room temperature away from moisture and heat.
+Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra Adalat to make up the missed dose.
+Do not take extra medicine to make up the missed dose.